JOHN E. NANCE WRITER-IN-RESIDENCE

-Cleveland-area novelist Kevin P. Keating is the 2018 John E. Nance Writer-in-Residence.
-Keating will reside for four weeks at the historic home of author, humorist, and New Yorker cartoonist James Thurber and receive a $5,000 stipend.
-He will begin his residency in late summer of 2018.
+Cleveland-area novelist Kevin P. Keating was the 2018 John E. Nance Writer-in-Residence.
+Keating resided for four weeks at the historic home of author, humorist, and New Yorker cartoonist James Thurber and received a $5,000 stipend.

 After working as a boilermaker in the steel mills in Ohio, Keating became a professor of English.
 He has taught at Baldwin Wallace University, Cleveland State University, Lorain County Community College, and John Carroll University.